Pelvic Floor Physical Therapy

 • SIJ (sacroiliac dysfunciton)

-What to expect from a Pelvic Physical Therapy session
+What to expect from a Pelvic Floor Physical Therapy session

 There are many factors that contribute to a pelvic floor problem.
 There is no “one size fits all” approach to Pelvic Health Physical Therapy.
 Two people can present with the same symptoms, but the reason why they have symptoms can be very different.